mesubash/ToDo_Desktop_App/README.md

 operation fulfilling project for the practice of the JavaFX.
 The simple purpose for the development is to get used to with the development of the desktop application and the completion of the Java project.
-I have used fxml for the layout design using the SceneBuilder tools that helped me a lot thoughout the design of the UI.
+I have used fxml for the layout design using the SceneBuilder tools that helped me a lot though-out the design of the UI.
 I have referenced the logic from websites and the AI tools like openai.

 *Design is not responsive and it is currently well working in 14'.
-So may feel some layout mistaked
+So may feel some layout mistakes

 Here, in the project I have used just simple logic and some components are still not developed due to lack of time.